davidnewhall/indigo-broadlink/README.md

 2. Double-click the included plugin file.
 3. Install and Enable the Plugin.
 4. Add a New Device, Select `Broadlink Devices`, then `RM Universal Remote`.
-5. Choose a device type: `RM Pro+`, `RM3 Mini`
+5. Choose a device type: `RM Pro+`, `RM3 Mini`, etc.
-6. Click Discover.
+6. Click `Discover`.
 If it fails, enter the IP for the RM device manually.
-7. Click Learn Command.
+7. Click `Learn Command`.
 Point your remote and press a button.
-8. Give it a name and Click Add Command.
+8. Give it a name and Click `Add Command`. << *Important*
-9. Save.
+9. Click `Save`.
-10. Use the Commands in Action Groups or Triggers, etc.
+10. Use the Commands in Action Groups, Triggers or Schedules.

 ## Licenses